mr-calvert/config-nvim/setup_notes.md

 ### 2025-11-27
 * Nuked the old repository, forked again from (modular kickstart repo)[https://github.com/dam9000/kickstart-modular.nvim], and moved my notes, cheat sheet, and spelling config over.
+* Installed go with homebrew
+* Was struggling with todo comments, they just didn't seem to work when I typed things.
+I was typing "TODO" but it turns out that there has to be a trailing colon, so "TODO:" not "TODO".
+* I got thrown for a loop, wanted to do a live grep but I couldn't find it in the menu of options when I did "[leader]s" while editing this file.
+But then it was there when I was editing lua.
+I did find "[leader]sg" was live grep and I tried it inside this file and it worked.
+Not sure what's up.